nawarian/The-PHP-Website/source/_posts_en/7-simple-setup-for-collecting-metrics.blade.md

 let's code!

 Add the following to your `docker-compose.yml` file.
-Also notice I've added `networks` to grafana service:
+Also notice I've added `links` to grafana service:

 ```yaml
 version: '3'